marcjimz/aistudio-network-restricted/README.md

 - [ ] Network Security Groups (NSG): Define network security groups to control inbound and outbound traffic.
 - [ ] Private Endpoints: Create private endpoints for your AI Studio services to ensure they are accessible only within the VNet.
 - [ ] Private DNS Zone: Create a private DNS zone and link it to your VNet for DNS resolution of the private endpoints.
-- [ ] This is an unchecked checkbox

 ## Pre-requisites